ConSol-Monitoring/snclient/docs/configuration/index.md

     allowed hosts = 127.0.0.1, ::1

 The maximum length of a single line in the ini file is limited to 1MB.

+### Comments

+Lines starting with `#` or `;` are comments and ignored.
+You can use both characters as value.

+    [/settings/external scripts]
+    # this is a comment
+    check_echo = echo '# this is not a comment and printed as is.'

+### Quotes

+Quotes are optional, even for text.

+    [/settings/default]
+    tls min version = tls1.2
+    password        = "CHANGEME"

+There is no difference between single and double quotes.
+Macros will be interpolated in both variants.

+Quotes will be removed from the value if the value starts and ends with them.

+    [/settings/external scripts]
+    # will be used without quotes
+    check_remove_quotes = "${script}/test.sh"

+    # quotes will not be trimmed here since they don't surround the value:
+    check_keep_quotes = "C:\Program Files\snclient\snclient.exe" -V

+    # quotes will also be kept here:
+    check_also_keep = "part 1" something else "part 2"

+    # this will throw an error
+    check_wrong = "unclosed quotes

 ### Appending Values